-Regardless of which service you choose, just sign up and get started!
+Regardless of which A/B testing service you choose for your Shopify store, just sign up and get started!
 As with most things, “analysis paralysis” can stop you before you even begin.
 Pick one and dive in.

 However, before you run off on your split testing adventures, it’s important to decide:

 - what exactly you want to test first (the variable)